<?xml version='1.0' encoding='UTF-8'?>

 </content>

-<link href="https://mrmarket.lol/what-the-fuck-happened-to-nerds/" rel="alternate"/>
+<link href="https://em-online.bearblog.dev/do-we-still-think-about-other-people/" rel="alternate"/>

 </entry>